bjerkek/yeoman-in-typescript/README.md

 # A Yeoman generator in Typescript
-A bare bone Yeoman generator written in typescript
+A Yeoman generator written in typescript.

 ## How to test run the generator locally
 ```console